react-everywhere/re-start/README.md

 [![re-start (1).png](https://s4.postimg.org/4a0zw1egd/re-start_1.png)](https://postimg.org/image/6elcx4g2x/)

+## This project  is an attempt to:
+* Target multiple platforms (Android, iOS, web, windows(UWP), osX(native) and ionic(osX, Ubuntu and Windows)) with react native' APIs and a single codebase.
+* Follow best practices while doing the above.
+* Cut out the time and effort it takes to setup the project (based on create-react-app).
+* Achieve 'Write once use everywhere' with react-native (though react strictly says 'Learn once use anywhere').

 ## Current status:
 react-native-everywhere is now re-start (where re stands for react-everywhere).
 Good news is that react-native-cli now supports [templates](https://github.com/facebook/react-native/pull/12548).